-Shaul has acted in many high profile investigations and prosecutions/proceedings brought by agencies including the Serious Fraud Office, the Financial Services Authority, HM Revenue and Customs, the Serious Organised Crime Agency, the US Department of Justice and the Society of Lloyd’s.
+Shaul has acted in many high profile investigations and prosecutions/proceedings brought by agencies including the Serious Fraud Office, the Financial Conduct Authority (and its predecessor, the Financial Services Authority), HM Revenue and Customs, the Serious Organised Crime Agency, the US Department of Justice and the Society of Lloyd’s.

 Recent cases include:

 - acting for a former director of a large engineering company in relation to an overseas corruption and breach of sanctions against Iraq investigation by the SFO

 - acting for a former director of a multinational healthcare company in relation to an overseas corruption prosecution by the SFO

 - acting for a former director of an AIM-listed technology company in relation to an SFO investigation arising from the collapse of the company

 - acting for a director of a fund of funds in relation to investigations arising from the collapse of Bernard L Madoff Investment Securities LLC

 - acting for two traders in market abuse (misleading the market) proceedings brought by the FSA